amr-yasser226/Data-Mining-and-Information-Retrieval/Revision/Lecture 07.md

 <details>
 <summary>Answer</summary>
-B. A larger $\lambda$ places more weight on the collection model, making retrieval more disjunctive.
+B. A larger $\lambda$ gives more weight to the collection model, making retrieval more disjunctive.
 </details>

 ---